Statistical properties of Markov shifts: part II-LLT: Integral of characteristic function and LLT

 \subsection{Corange}

 Here we prove Theorem \ref{Reduce thm}.
 To simplify the proof we assume that $\mu_k(f_k)=0$ for all $k$.

 Recall the definition of the set $\mathsf{H}$ in Theorem \ref{Reduce thm}.
-Let us take $r\in(0,1)$.
+Let fix some $r\in(0,1)$.
 Taking into account Remark \ref{Rem Red} and Lemma \ref{al be}, $\mathsf{H}$ is the set of all real numbers $t$ such that for all $n$ we have

-where $h_n,g_n$ and $Z_n$ are functions such that $\sup_n\|h_n\|_\al\!\!<\!\!\infty$, $\mu_n(g_n)\!\!=\!\!0$, $ \sup_n\text{Var}(S_n g)\!\!<\!\!\infty$, $\|g_n\|_{\om^{r}} \to 0 $ and $Z_n$ is integer valued.
+where $h_n,g_n$ and $Z_n$ are functions such that $\sup_j\|h_j\|_{j,\om}\!\!<\!\!\infty$, $\mu_n(g_n)\!\!=\!\!0$, $ \sup_n\text{Var}(S_n g)\!\!<\!\!\infty$, $\|g_n\|_{\om^{r}} \to 0 $ and $Z_n$ is integer valued.
 It is clear that $\mathsf{H}$ is a subgroup of $\bbR$.

 Theorem \ref{Reduce thm} follows from the following corollary of Proposition \ref{PrSmVarBlock}, whose proof, relying on Lemma \ref{al be}, proceeds exactly like in \cite[Corollary 4.13]{DolgHaf LLT}, but is given here for the sake of completeness.